T Levels

 - Core theory (how the sector operates, regulatory requirements, health and safety, sales and marketing, the client journey, client consultation).

-- Specialist skills and knowledge in hairdressing, barbering or beauty therapy.
+- Specialist skills and knowledge in beauty therapy.

 • A relevant and meaningful work placement with an employer of 315 hours (approximately 45 days), at no cost to employers.